 Economy: Sustainable purchasing practices advance the local economy and create supply chains.
 The Joint Elected Officials of Eugene, Springfield, and Lane County created a shared vision of our economic future through a Regional Prosperity Economic Development Plan.
 This vision meets the pressing economic problems of today while laying the foundation for a sustainable future based on emerging green innovation and technology.

 Equity:Organizers bridge the gap to make events more inclusive by increasing accessibility for disabled persons and by engaging non-traditional participants in attending events.
-The City of Eugene’s Diversity and Equity Strategic Plan is Eugene’s formal policy on equity and human rights and part of the triple bottom line standard with which any organization hosting a sustainable event in Eugene should consider.
+Human rights are part of the triple bottom line standard which any organization hosting a sustainable event in Eugene should consider.
+For more information about equity and inclusion, visit the City of Eugene's Equity & Community Engagement webpages.